Kanchenjunga Region

 8,586 mAltitudeFar Eastern NepalRegion

-Hand-crafted itineraries that start in Kanchenjunga Treks — from a single sunrise day-trip to multi-week Himalayan expeditions.
+Hand-crafted itineraries that start in Kanchenjunga Region, from a single sunrise day-trip to multi-week Himalayan expeditions.

-Kanchenjunga rises to 8,586 metres on the Nepal-India border — the third-highest mountain on Earth.
-Its name comes from four Tibetan words meaning "five great treasures of the snow", a reference to its five summits and the five repositories of god — gold, silver, gems, grain, and holy scripture.
+Kanchenjunga rises to 8,586 m on the Nepal-India border, the third-highest mountain on Earth.
+The name comes from Tibetan and is usually rendered as “five great treasures of the snow”, for its five summits and the five treasuries of the god said to live there: gold, silver, gems, grain and scripture.
+It was thought to be the world's highest mountain until the 1850s surveys corrected the record.

 8,586 mSummit